 Community users, such as alumni and California residents: Materials (whether checked out before or after the launch of UC Library Search) will not be renewed automatically, and must be renewed online or in person.
 Users will receive a courtesy notice regarding renewal or return requirements four days before an item’s due date.

-All users: If you are ready to return the items, you can use book returns at any campus library except Moffitt Library (which is closed through August 2022).
+All users: If you are ready to return the items, you can use book returns at any campus library except Moffitt Library (which is closed for seismic upgrades).
 The book return on the south side of Doe Library is accessible by car.
 Items may also be returned in person to staff at any circulation desk.
 Learn more about returning materials.

 Anything else I should know?